Ale-JRD/Trads/content/post/index-T1.md

 Since I didn’t want to waste time, I went straight to the main topic.

-「This is the matter regarding the 『Heavenly Gate』 to get out of this dungeon.
-My opinion about the three person quota.」
+“This is the matter regarding the 『Heavenly Gate』 to get out of this dungeon.
+My opinion about the three person quota.”

-「Momokawa, that’s―」
+“Momokawa, that’s―”

 In a certain way, that was an untouchable topic.
 Everyone avoided this topic during our cohabitation life in the school tower.